Chimbote: Colonial era

+Republican era

+In 1835, when General Santa Cruz granted Chimbote's first official acknowledgement, Chimbote was a village of fishermen with a population of no more than 800.
+During the Lynch expedition, an episode of the War of the Pacific, Chimbote was occupied by the Chilean Army, the Cambio Puente hacienda.
+As in the other occupations, the owner, Dionisio Derteano, was required to pay a fee so that the looting would not take place, but this was impossible, because in addition to demanding a very high amount, the Peruvian State closed the banks in order to avoid these quotas.
+Consequently, the enemy looted and destroyed the harvest, the mill and everything in it.

 In 1871, an agreement was made with Henry Meiggs to build a railroad towards the interior of the country.
 Chimbote was classified as a port, even though its population remained around 1,000.
 The opening of the Pan-American Highway created easy access to Lima in the 1930s.
 In 1881, there was an attempt to cede a naval base to the U.S. in Chimbote Bay by Peru.
 The deal was blocked by Chile who sent its marines to occupy Chimbote after learning of the deal to cede a naval base to the U.S. Navy.

 In 1940, Chimbote was still a small fishing port, with only 2,400 inhabitants in an urbanized area of 80 ha.
 In 1943, the government created the Corporación Peruana del Santa (Peruvian Corporation of Santa).
 This entity assumed ownership of the railroad, made improvements to the port, and began work on a hydroelectric power station on the Río Santa (in the Cañón del Pato [Duck Canyon] in Huallanca).
 The first stage of the power station was inaugurated in 1958; also that year, an iron and steel plant was built.
 By 1943, the first companies dedicated to the extraction of liver from the Pacific bonito fish arrived.
 This liver was sold for a high price abroad due to World War II.

+In the 1950s, port activity was consolidated with the constitution of the Peruvian Corporation of Santa, the construction of the Cañón de Pato hydroelectric plant and the beginning of steel activities.
+Around that time there were already some fish processing plants on the outskirts of the city.
+However, it was only in the 1960s that massive exploitation began, largely at the initiative of Luis Banchero Rossi, beginning the disorderly migratory exodus due to the high demand for labor.
+This growth also implied the arrival of services that made the growth of the city chaotic and disproportionate to plans.